Private fostering is when a person who knows the child but is not their relative, is looking after him or her.

 - are in hospital for an extended period

-- are separating, divorcing or undergoing a family crisis
+- are separating, divorcing or going through a family crisis

-- have sent them to the UK over concerns over safety, education or quality of life
+- have sent them to the UK because of concerns about safety, education or quality of life

 What you need to do

-Both you and the parents of the child must inform us of the arrangement at least six weeks before it begins.
-If you are currently caring for someone else’s child, and haven't informed us, you must do so immediately.
+If you are caring for someone else’s child, and haven't informed us, you must do so immediately.